tsuru/tsuru/docs/services/api.rst

 Removing an instance
 ====================

-This process begins when a tsuru customer removes an instance of the service via command line:
+This process begins when a tsuru user removes an instance of the service via command line:

 .. highlight:: bash